vad0/gfjson/README.md

 ```

 We see that parsing is approximately 2 times faster than 'readTree' approach of jackson and about 40% faster than
 token-by-token parsing by jackson parser.
-Writing jsons to wire is about 4 timex faster than via jackson.
+Writing jsons to wire is about 4 times faster than via jackson.